 I Can Read Level 1

 A story filled with helpful information about doctors, this little boy and his family go to the hospital because his brother Jack hurt his foot.
 They’ll learn about different doctors who can help fix Jack’s foot.
+Includes many non-decodable words that are not appropriate for a level 1 reader such as emergency.

 What About Worms? by Ryan T. Higgins